pbeeken/Robosapien/README.md

 most flexible way to manage the robot.
 I found I needed a 100$\Omega$ resistor to feed in the signal at the connector point or the 5V high signal partially powered the eyes.

+## I2C Control

+ATTiny85 are my new go to device.
+Since I, ultimately, want to control the Robotsapien with a RaspPi I need an interface that can handle 3.3V signals as well as 5V.
+Using the ATTiny85 as an I2C Slave is probably the most flexible way to do this.
+I have a seperate project for these experiments but it's pretty easy to develop the device.